linuxsimba/linuxsimba.github.io/_source/_posts/2015-08-11-vagrant-libvirt-install.md

 ```

 ### install the most recent version of vagrant-libvirt
-Switch back to the System Ruby, set it as the default, and install the compiled ruby gem into the vagrant environment.
-The gem version number isn't different for the dev version or stable version.
+Switch back to the System Ruby, set it as the default, and install the compiled
+ruby gem into the vagrant environment.
+The gem version number is not different for the dev version or stable version.
 But vagrant knows the difference.

 ```
 $ rvm use system --default